-CHAPTER 10.
+CHAPTER 11.
 MARKING AND LIGHTING OF CATENARY AND CATENARY SUPPORT STRUCTURES

 This chapter provides guidelines for marking and lighting catenary and catenary support structures.
 For the purpose of marking and lighting, catenary is defined as suspended wires (or lines) kept at a defined mechanical tension by supporting structures.
-These wires may be either energized or non-energized and are used for transmission, distribution, or for other purposes, as defined.
+These wires may be either energized or non-energized and are used for transmission, distribution, or other purposes, as defined.
 The recommended marking and lighting of both the structures and wires provides day and night conspicuity and assists pilots in identifying and avoiding catenary wires and associated support structures.
+Catenary lines that are suspended across open areas such as rivers, canyons, and lakes create a unique hazard to pilots.
+The term "violation area" is used to describe these open areas within the catenary span that an aircraft would most likely encounter the wires.